Coverage

 Colorado coverage

 We focus on Colorado's DJ Basin and Wattenberg Field, where drilling activity is highest and mineral title chains are most complex.
-Here are two counties where we can show what patent-to-present coverage looks like in practice.
+Here's what patent-to-present coverage looks like in practice.

 Patent-to-present.
 The complete grantor-grantee index from original US land patents through the most recent recordings.
-Colorado's most active oil and gas county, and the core of the DJ Basin.
+The most active oil and gas region in Colorado, and the core of the DJ Basin.

 Patent-to-presentFull grantor-grantee indexDJ Basin coreOwn database

 Full clerk index.
-Overlaps the DJ Basin's western extent.
+Covers the DJ Basin's western extent.
 Denver metro surface pressure means severances are common here, making mineral title research especially relevant.

 Full clerk indexDJ Basin overlapDenver metro fringeOwn database